 If you haven’t tried to introduce two cats before, it is a complicated process.
 Cats don’t inherently like other cats, though there is some variability based on their early socialization, genetics, and past experiences with cats.
 That said, some cats can form really close bonds with other cats.
 If these cats are separated, they can exhibit unwanted behaviors and signs of stress.

 What can be concluded from these seemingly contradictory facts?
 Cats like some other cats, but not all other cats.
-There are a lot of factors that go into whether or not two cats will get along.
+There are a lot of factors that go into whether two cats will get along.
 While there are always exceptions to every rule, generally you want to have cats with a good personality match as they are more likely to get along.

-Another thing to consider is how your relationship between your cats actually was.
 I don’t want to crush anyone’s idea of their cats being friends, but I see it too frequently where cats are labeled as being bonded but they tolerate each other at best.
+Tolerance isn’t the same as liking each other.
 Your cats may have gotten along enough to tolerate each other, but may not have actually liked each other.

 There are a few signs that your cats may have liked each other or just coexisted like roommates.
 Cats that choose to spend time with each other and not just because they both want to use a particular resource like a warm lap or a cozy resting spot are more likely to actually like each other.
 If they tended to walk around each other rather than being close by, they probably weren’t actually friends.
 Other signs of friendship are mutual grooming, playing together involving mutual chasing, positive body language, and a lack of regular hissing or growling.